term7/Break-Apple-Blocklist/README.md

 This repository is actively maintained on Codeberg: https://codeberg.org/term7/Break-Apple-Blocklist

-Changes are puhsed regularily to our Githoub Mirror: https://github.com/term7/Break-Apple-Blocklist
+Changes are puhsed regularly to our Githoub Mirror: https://github.com/term7/Break-Apple-Blocklist